 The Osmo Pocket is essentially an action cam, but it is not designed to look or function quite like any action camera we have seen before.
 The stick like device combines a miniature video camera with a motorized gimbal stabilizer, so that you get extraordinarily smooth shots when shooting handheld action sequences.
 And the stick-like design not only makes this a joy to hold, it also helps ensure this is, as its name suggests, a really pocketable device.

 If we were going to rank these products by their oddness levels, this Lomography product would be number one with a bullet.
 Simply put, this strange little device allows you to shoot 360 degree panoramic shots on 35mm film by using the pull cord.
 One of the coolest aspects of this product is that the entirety of the film is exposed, which means you can see the sprocket holes in the final image.
 With a standard 36 exposure film roll, you can shoot up to eight panoramic photos.
-We have to be honest, the author of this article is seriously tempted…
+We have to be honest, we're pretty tempted by this unusual photographic trinket!

 This is probably about as basic as a digital camera can get.
 Think of it as a stripped down action camera, that's had its viewfinder taken away.
 It shoots HD video and can take 13 megapixel stills using a fixed lens that offers a wide-angle of view that is equivalent to a 25mm.
 Its most unusual feature is the analog 'viewfinder', which also doubles up as a built-in clip that can easily attached to clothing and backpacks.